proversity-org/jupyter-server/README.md

 #### Note on ECR - permissions
 Permissions must be set on an ECR, so that Elastic Beanstalk may use it.
-This can be done in the console, but should really be handled in the script below.

-It is a role not a user that needs permission: arn:aws:iam::<account#>:role/aws-elasticbeanstalk-ec2-role

-In particular it is the elasticbeanstalk-ec2-role that needs permission.
+This can be done in the console, but should really be handled in the script described in 'Future automated deployments' It is a __role__ not a __user__ that needs permission: arn:aws:iam::<account#>:role/aws-elasticbeanstalk-ec2-role In particular it is the elasticbeanstalk-ec2-role that needs permission.

 #### Future automated deployments
 In future this project will perform the following automatically in a deployment script:

--- Need to create a overrides.cfg file that will be turned into ENV during the deploy process.
+-- Need to create a overrides.yml file that will be turned into ENV during the deploy process.
 -- Add the EFS CLI for creating a new file system on first deploy.
 -- Dockerrun.aws.json and the .ebextension will both need to use ENV vars.
 -- Configuration options should be passed to the deployment process as ENV vars.